-Improving your OODA Loop, which enhances your overall situational awareness, is relatively easy, especially if you're just starting out.
-Not only is it easy to improve upon, but it also doesn't require a lot of time to do so.
+Improving your OODA Loop, which enhances your overall situational awareness, is relatively easy, especially if you’re starting.
+Not only is it easy to improve upon, but it also doesn’t require a lot of time to do so.
 What is needed, though, is for you to consciously make an effort to take action and improve your capabilities.

 Improve Your Situational Awareness